dribnet/purvs/README.md

 ## MDDN 242 2021 Assignment 2

-First Experiment with colours, using red and pink
+Second experiment with colours, using forest green and light yellow